dwyl/PWA-Liveview/README.md

 <br/>
 <div align="center"><img width="635" alt="Screenshot 2024-12-30 at 07 39 51" src="https://github.com/user-attachments/assets/2eb459e6-29fb-4dbb-a101-841cbad5af95" /></div>
 <br/>
-This is what you want with an aggresive cache and code splitting: a loading time of 0.4s (it is not CSS heavy 😬)
+With an aggresive cache and code splitting, you get an FCP (first content loading time) of 0.4s and a full render of 1.0s for the page with the map and WASM.
 <br/>

 <img width="619" alt="Screenshot 2024-12-28 at 04 45 26" src="https://github.com/user-attachments/assets/e6244e79-2d31-47df-9bce-a2d2a4984a33" />